The Firm With A Fresh Perspective

 • What should I do if I am arrested for DWI in Texas?

 If you are arrested for DWI in Texas, you should remain calm and cooperate with law enforcement officers.
-It is essential to contact an experienced DWI attorney as soon as possible to discuss your legal options.
+It is essential to contact an experienced DWI attorney in Round Rock as soon as possible to discuss your legal options.
 Your attorney can help you challenge the charges, request an ALR hearing, and provide guidance throughout the entire process.

 If you have additional questions, don’t hesitate to reach out to our experienced Round Rock DWI lawyers at Pennington Law.
 We’re here to help you understand your rights and protect your future.